tych0/xcffib/README.md

   to actually catch if you wanted to handle an error.
 Instead, only `FooError` remains, which implements both the X error object description and python Exception (via inheriting from `xcffib.XcffibException`).
+* `xcb.Iterator` is gone; similar functionality is implemented by `xcffib.pack_list`.

+## Enhancements

+* `xcffib.Struct` implements an `unpack` method, which will unpack the struct back to its `xcb` wire format. (used below...)
+* When sending requests with nested structs you no longer have to pack the contents yourself.
+For example, when calling `xproto.FillPoly`, you used to have to convert the `POINT`s you were passing in to some sort of buffer which had them `struct.pack`'d.
+Now, you can just pass an iterable (or `xcffib.List`) of `POINT`s and it will be automatically unpacked for you.

 ## Why haskell?